mmsaeed509/EyeGo-AI/README.md

 ![](./imgs/forbidden-pod.png)

 - Create an access entry for your IAM and give the necessary permissions
+> If the entry exists, give the permissions only
 - create entry
   - `aws eks create-access-entry --cluster-name your-cluster-name --principal-arn <your-iam-arn> --region your-region`